 Professor co-authors article on ‘Gender Disparity in Video Game Usage’ Dr. Mark Cruea, Ohio Northern University assistant professor of communications studies, and Dr. Sung-Yeon Park of Bowling Green State University co-authored an article, “Gender Disparity in Video Game Usage: A Third-person Perception-based Explanation”that has been published in the refereed scholarly journal Media Psychology.

-Students in the News Student safety week to focus on ‘Navigating Your Way to Personal Safety’ Ohio Northern University will begin its second annual student safety week on Oct.
+Student safety week to focus on ‘Navigating Your Way to Personal Safety’ Ohio Northern University will begin its second annual student safety week on Oct.
 8. The theme this year is “Navigating Your Way to Personal Safety.”
 Sponsored by the ONU Security Office, in partnership with ONU’s Department of History, Politics and Justice and the Office of Business Services and Risk Management, the event will touch on subjects such as identity theft, relationship abuse and human trafficking.
 Watch video.

 Grant funds debates, watch parties The Department of History, Politics and Justice, and the student organizations of Pi Sigma Alpha, College Democrats, College Republicans and College Libertarians, received an $800 grant from the Ohio Campus Compact’s Campus Election Engagement Project (CEEP) to support on-campus activities aimed at increasing student voter engagement and participation.